mattermost/mattermost-plugin-jira/README.md

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
   - For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.

 2. Click **Create a WebHook** to create a new webhook.
-Choose a unique name and add the JIRA webhook URL https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL as the URL.
+Choose a unique name and add the Jira webhook URL https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL as the URL.
-  - Make sure to replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the JIRA events to post to.
+  - Make sure to replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the Jira events to post to.
 The values should be in lower case.
   - Moreover, replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Plugins (Beta) > Jira**

 For instance, if the team URL is `contributors`, channel URL is `town-square` and site URL is `https://community.mattermost.com`, and the generated webhook secret is `5JlVk56KPxX629ujeU3MOuxaiwsPzLwh`, then the final webhook URL would be